Coordinators McGriff and Longo Recap UT Martin, Preview Cal

 Rebel Head Coach Visits With Patients And Hospital Employees

-At Ole Miss, Nix has tutored three of the most productive backs in school history in Dexter McCluster, Brandon Bolden and Jeff Scott, while the Rebels have ranked top three in the SEC in rushing twice.
+At Ole Miss, Nix has tutored four of the most productive backs in school history in Dexter McCluster, Brandon Bolden, Jeff Scott and Jaylen Walton, while the Rebels have ranked top three in the SEC in rushing twice.

-With a variety of running backs with different styles and strengths at his disposal, Nix helped last year’s Ole Miss squad rank seventh in the SEC in total offense (419.1 ypg) and yards per play (6.0).
-The Rebels topped 500 yards of total offense in four games and 150 yards rushing in seven games.
+With a variety of running backs with different styles and strengths at his disposal, Nix helped the 2015 Ole Miss squad lead the SEC and rank top-10 nationally in scoring (40.8), total offense (517.8 ypg) and passing (334.7 ypg).
+The Rebels eclipsed 600 yards of total offense in three games, a school record, and more than 200 yards rushing in six contests.

-In 2013, Nix helped the Ole Miss offense rank top five in the SEC and top 25 nationally in total offense (473.3 ypg), which also broke the school record.
+In 2013, Nix helped the Ole Miss offense rank top five in the SEC and top 25 nationally in total offense (473.3 ypg), which also broke the school record at the time.
 Led by a bevy of talented rushers, the Ole Miss ground game was a headache for many opposing defenses to try and stop.

 Scott averaged 61.6 yards per game in eight contests before going down with injury.
 In his stead, young backs I’Tavius Mathers and Walton each played well, setting respective career highs for rushing yards in a game and each topping the 100-yard plateau in a game.
 Walton, a threat on runs, catches and returns, ranked ninth in the SEC with 111.8 all-purpose yards per league game.